 Thame (or Tame) originated as a Saxon settlement at a crossing of the River Thame and is mentioned in the Domesday Book.

 After the Norman Conquest it came under the jurisdiction of the Bishop of Lincoln and in the 12th C he founded the "new" market town of Thame away from the river and the church and in the area we now recognise as the town centre.
 In 1215 he diverted the road from Aylesbury to Oxford so that it ran through his new town.
 The wide High Street and market place with narrow entrances at both ends date from this time and covered the area from the current site of the War Memorial in the east to the Museum in the west.
-The centre has, over the centuries, been infilled with various buildings such as the Town Hall and those around the Bird Cage every Wednesday and Friday.
-A main feature of the town centre is the conservation area with an almost complete absence of modern buildings and where examples may be seen of the building styles of just about every century from the 13th onwards.
+The centre has, over the centuries, been infilled with various buildings such as around the Bird Cage Inn.

 Thame has always been a market town.
 The right to hold a weekly market was granted by Royal Charter in the 12th C and the large general market is still held every Tuesday.
-This is joined by a Farmers' Market on the second Tuesday of each month and the Cattle Market continues to operate
+This is joined by a Local Produce Market on the second Tuesday of each month and the Cattle Market continues to operate every Wednesday and Friday.